parsiya/extract-sni/README.md

 1. Why doesn't it capture pcaps, too?
     1. It's a small tool that does one thing.
 I do not like feature creep.
-    2. A pcap file from the traffic on one interface will have lots of noise.
-    3. Things might have changed but last I checked, the `gopacket` package was OS specific and I do not want to deal with that headache.
+    2. I might actually add this later but right now I am OK with this.

 ## Troubleshooting

 ### My Output File is Noisy
-It's because your pcap is noisy.
+Your pcap is noisy.
 Try to filter as much unrelated traffic as you can.
 I use the techniques described in `Network Traffic Attribution on Windows`:

 * https://parsiya.net/blog/2015-08-01-network-traffic-attribution-on-windows/